amarallab/Science_fraud_topic_analysis/README.md

 The results of the analysis are saved a file named `time_series.png` (for all publications) or in folders named *Journals* and *Publishers* within each of the topic folders.

-I have attempted to summarize results for some of those topics is files named `Report_{topic name}.ipynb`.
+The results for some of those topics iare summarized in files named `Report_{topic name}.ipynb`.